vectorgrp/sil-kit/docs/usage/utilities.rst

             sil-kit-system-monitor
    *  -  Notes
       -  * The distribution package contains the sil-kit-system-monitor in the ``SilKit/bin/`` directory.
-         * The sil-kit-system-monitor represents a passive participant in an SIL Kit system.
+         * The sil-kit-system-monitor represents a passive participant in a SIL Kit system.
 Thus, it can be (re)started at any time.